 1. You Can Change Your Companion 3 Times a Year

 With the Southwest Companion Pass anyone can be your companion.
-This can include a friend, significant other, child—really anyone!
-But it is good to know that there are restrictions on how many times you can change your companion during the calendar year.
+This can include a friend, significant other or child.
+Really, anyone can be your companion!Although there are restrictions on how many times you can change your companion during the calendar year.
 When you first earn the Companion Pass, Southwest will ask you to designate your companion.
 Once this person is added onto your account, you can add them to any reservation you already have booked.

 TIP: The first time you designate your companion, it does not count towards the “three changes” magical number.
-Also, if you earn the Companion Pass again for the following year, your number will reset and you will be able to change your companion three more times during the new calendar year.
+Also, if you earn the Companion Pass again for the following year, your number will reset.
+This will allow you to change your companion three more times during the new calendar year.

 2. You Must Call Southwest to Change Your Companion

-Although you can designate your first companion through your online account, every time you need to change your companion you’ll need to call Southwest—as of today, there is no way to do it online.
+Although you can designate your first companion through your online account, every time you need to change your companion you’ll need to call Southwest.
+Unfortunately, there is no way to do it online.
 When you call Southwest, they will cancel any upcoming reservations you might have for your current companion and can add on your new companion to those flights.
 There is no way to keep your old companion onto future flights.